-- CCV will secure your internship placement, please do not contact healthcare facilities until instructed to do so. - Your internship will require you to have availability during the workweek (M-F, 7am-5pm). - You may be required to travel up to 50 miles for your internship.
+- CCV will secure your internship placement, please do not contact healthcare facilities until instructed to do so. - All internship communication will be done through your CCV email.
+Make sure to monitor this daily in order to provide additional needed documents and confirm a placement in a timely manner. - Your internship will require you to have availability during the workweek (M-F, 7am-5pm). - You may be required to travel up to 50 miles for your internship. - Some internship sites have additional requirements such as drug testing, orientations, or proof of personal liability insurance.